Go Back

 Instructions

 • Dehydrate the Zucchini: Using the large holes of a box grater, grate the zucchini.
-Place the grated zucchini in a large mesh strainer set over a bowl.
-Allow it to sit for 20 minutes to naturally release moisture.
-Transfer the zucchini to the center of a large piece of cheesecloth or a clean kitchen towel.
-Gather the ends and twist firmly, squeezing out as much liquid as possible.
+Place in a large mesh strainer set over a bowl for 20 minutes to release moisture.
+Transfer to cheesecloth or a clean towel and squeeze very firmly until dry.
 You should have about 3 cups of compressed zucchini.

-• Assemble the Aromatic Base: In a large mixing bowl, combine the dehydrated zucchini, finely chopped dill, mint, green onions, minced garlic, and lemon zest.
-Mix thoroughly with a fork to evenly distribute the ingredients.
+• Assemble the Aromatic Base: In a large mixing bowl, combine the dehydrated zucchini, dill, mint, green onions, garlic, and lemon zest.
+Mix to evenly distribute.

-• Combine the Binders: In a separate, smaller bowl, whisk together the whole wheat pastry flour, oat flour, whole wheat panko, nutritional yeast, sodium-free baking powder, and black pepper.
+• Combine the Binders: In a separate bowl, whisk together the whole wheat pastry flour, oat flour, whole wheat panko, nutritional yeast, sodium-free baking powder, and black pepper.

-• Unify the Fritter Matrix: Add the dry binder mixture to the zucchini and herb base, mixing until just combined.
-Pour in the lightly beaten eggs and add the crumbled feta cheese.
-Gently fold all ingredients together with a spatula until a thick, cohesive batter forms.
+• Unify the Fritter Matrix: Add the dry mixture to the zucchini-herb base and mix just to combine.
+Add the lightly beaten eggs and crumbled feta; fold with a spatula until a thick, cohesive batter forms.
 Do not overmix.

-• Form and Prepare the Medallions: Preheat your oven to 425∘F (220∘C).
-Line two large baking sheets with parchment paper.
-Use a tablespoon to portion out 24 even mounds of the zucchini mixture onto the prepared sheets, leaving space between them.
-Gently flatten each mound with the back of the spoon to form a medallion about 2 inches in diameter and 1/2 inch thick.
-Drizzle the 2 tablespoons of extra virgin olive oil evenly over all the medallions.
+• Form and Prepare the Medallions: Preheat oven to 425°F (220°C).
+Line two large baking sheets with parchment.
+Using a heaping tablespoon, portion 24 even mounds, leaving space between them.
+Gently flatten each to about 2 inches in diameter and ½ inch thick.
+Drizzle the olive oil evenly over all medallions.

-• Bake to a Golden Crisp: Bake for 12-15 minutes, until the bottoms are golden brown and firm.
-Carefully flip each medallion with a thin spatula and return to the oven.
-Bake for another 10-12 minutes, or until the second side is equally golden and the edges are crisp.
+• Bake to a Golden Crisp: Bake 12–15 minutes until the bottoms are golden and set; rotate the baking sheets front-to-back and switch oven racks halfway.
+Carefully flip each medallion and bake 10–12 minutes more, until the second side is golden, edges are crisp, and centers are no longer moist (optional check: internal temp ≥160°F/71°C).

-• Serve: Remove the medallions from the oven and let them cool on the baking sheet for a few minutes.
-Serve immediately while warm, accompanied by a bowl of non-fat Greek yogurt for dipping and fresh lemon wedges.
+• Serve: Let cool on the sheets for a few minutes.
+Serve warm with non-fat Greek yogurt and lemon wedges.

 Notes